After two recent tribal casino sportsbook openings downstate, sports betting has now opened in northern Michigan.

 - Odawa Casinos in Mackinaw City and Petoskey, which have partnered with The Stars Group.

-- Ojibwa Casinos in Baraga and Marquette, which have partnered with Golden Nugget for online gambling.
+- Ojibwa Casinos in Baraga and Marquette, which have partnered with Golden Nugget casino in Michigan for online gambling.

 - Soaring Eagle Casino of Mount Pleasant and Saganing Eagles Landing in Standish, which have not announced sportsbook or technology partners.